The Monge problem with vanishing gradient penalization: Vortices and asymptotic profile: Generalities and density of Sobolev transport maps

 \subsection{Proof of the density of Lipschitz transports}

-In this section, we prove that, under natural assumptions (domains which are diffeomorphics to the unit ball, H\"older and bounded from above and below densities), the transport maps from $\mu$ to $\nu$ which are Lipschitz continuous form a dense subset of the set of transport maps from $\mu$ to $\nu$.
-Notice that, for the sake of the applications to the zero-th order $\Gamma$-convergence of the previous section, we only need the density of those maps belonging to the Sobolev space $H^1(\Omega)$; also, we needed density in the set of plans, but since it is well known that transport maps are dense in the set of transport plans, for simplicity we will prove density in the set of maps.
-This result, that we need in this paper to study the $\Gamma$-convergence of the functional $J_\eps$, could of course be useful for other aims; however, it was, to the best of our knowledge, not investigated until now.
+In this section, we focus on the proof of the density of the set of Lipschitz transport maps in the set of all the transport maps.
+Before starting the proof of this result, let us give some quick comments on it.

-\begin{theo} Assume that $\Omega$, $\Omega'$ are both Lipschitz polar domains and that $f$, $g$ are both $C^{0,\alpha}$ and bounded from below.
-Then the set
+First of all, for the sake of the applications to the zero-th order $\Gamma$-convergence of the previous section, we only need the density of those maps belonging to the Sobolev space $H^1(\Omega)$; also, we needed density in the set of plans, but since it is well known that transport maps are dense in the set of transport plans, for simplicity we will prove density in the set of maps.
+Concerning the assumptions on the measure to be H\"older and bounded from above and below, we notice that they are also used in several classical results on regularity of transport maps ({\it cf.}~the Caffarelli's regularity theory, or even the Dacorogna and Moser's result above).